 THE BRACE COMPETITION 2026: CODE THE CHANGE

-A Message TO Every Participant
+A Message To Every Participant

 This competition is your opportunity to use technology to solve a real problem that matters to you.
 You do not need to build something perfect.
 You need to build something meaningful, and be able to explain why you built it, how it works, and what difference it could make.